Switch off: Turning off your Work Brain (PLUS infographic)

 Back in 2011/2012, I was a senior learning consultant on a global high-profile project for a big client.
 Every Monday morning flying out for 2 years.
 I knew many airports - Vienna, Zurich, Frankfurt, Munich, Hamburg, London…

 I remember that by the end of the project, I reached a point where I was always “on” and could never “switch off”.
-Even when I was no longer at work, my brain still was still on work mode.
+Even when I was no longer at work, my brain was still on “work mode”.
 No matter where I was, I was constantly thinking or talking about work.
 Everything reminded me of work and I always had my phone nearby to make a note to myself, check or send emails.
 Even when I was with friends or family, I wasn’t really there at times and was thinking about work.
 About a task that I haven’t finished yet.
 About an upcoming meeting or presentation.
 About an idea.
 About getting the client’s sign-off.
 About an email I needed to send asap.
-About a difficult situation at work and what I could have done better?
+About a difficult situation at work and what I could have done better.
 These thoughts especially loved to pop into my head at night when I was supposed to rest and sleep.

 What are the dangers if you cannot switch off after work?